Skip to content

 Are lottery winnings taxed in Australia?

-No. In Australia, all lottery prizes are received completely tax-free.
-The Australian Taxation Office (ATO) does not classify lottery winnings as assessable income, so you keep the full amount of any prize you win, from a Division 6 prize of a few dollars to the $200 million Powerball jackpot.
+No. All lottery prizes in Australia are tax-free.
+The ATO doesn't count lottery winnings as assessable income, so you keep every dollar — from a small Division 6 prize to the $200 million Powerball jackpot.

 Do I need to declare lottery winnings on my tax return?

-You do not need to declare lottery prize money on your income tax return.
-However, any income you earn from investing your lottery winnings (such as interest, dividends, or rental income) is assessable income and must be declared in your tax return.
+You don't need to declare lottery prize money on your tax return.
+But any income you earn from investing those winnings (interest, dividends, rental income) is taxable and must be declared.

 Are lottery winnings taxed for overseas residents?